 - Antibacterial wipes

-- Just as there won’t be toilet paper, there won’t be soap & water for handwashing, either, so these will help you stay hygienic
+- Just as there won’t be toilet paper in the trail toilets, there won’t be soap & water for hand-washing, either, so these will help you stay hygienic

 - Toothbrush & toothpaste